 You will probably spot some syntax errors just by looking at the code - go ahead and fix any you see.
-You may also spot some logic errors in the functions as well, especially with regards to input and output for the different functions.
+You may also spot some logic errors in the functions as well, especially with regards to input and output.

 Once you've fixed all of the errors you can see, go ahead and run the lab.
 You'll probably get something like this: